 Here are the toughest exams in India.
 Brace yourself!

-UPSC Civil Service Entrance Examinations (IAS)
+UPSC Civil Service Entrance Examinations (IAS) - Toughest Exam in India

-It is considered as the hardest exam.
+It is considered as the toughest exam. in India.
 Over 9 lakh candidates appear for the IAS exam each year, and the achievement rate lies between 0.1 - 0.3%.
 The exam is conducted to recruit talented candidates to various central government services such as the Indian Administrative Service and the Indian Foreign Service, Indian Police service, etc.

 The three levels of this exam include the preliminary exam, main exam and personality test or interview.